syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-#NUM! - occurs when x is less than zero and if alpha or beta is equal to or less than zero.
+&#35;NUM! - occurs when x is less than zero and if alpha or beta is equal to or less than zero.

-#VALUE! - occurs if beta is non-numeric.
+&#35;VALUE! - occurs if beta is non-numeric.

 #### Example:

 ![](Calculate-functions_images/Calculate-functions_img59.png)

+_WEIBULL.DIST_

 ### EXPON.DIST